alexandregv/awesome-onset/README.md

 ## Packages and Plugins
 ### Admin
+### Mapping
+* [sandbox](https://github.com/dig/onset-sandbox-editor) - A sandbox editor which allows you to spawn objects or entities and save schematics and world.
 ### Minigames
 ### Gamemodes
 * [OnsetRP](https://github.com/frederic2ec/onsetrp) - A Roleplay framework, originally designed for [OnsetRPFR](#roleplay).